Physical Therapy—Graduate (PTGR)

 PTGR 578.
 Medical Screening for Physical Therapists.
 3 Units.

 Screening for nonneuromusculoskeletal origins for the musculoskeletal complaints of patients who commonly seek rehabilitation in the physical therapy setting.
-Particularly emphasizes components of the history and physical examination that suggest medical pathology requiring referral and/or physician consultation.
-Knowledge and skills related to screening for medical pathology in patients with musculoskeletal complaints of the lumbar spine, pelvis, lower extremities, thoracic spine, shoulder girdle, and upper extremities.
+Particularly emphasizes components of the history and physical examination that suggest medical pathology requiring a medical referral.
+Knowledge and skills related to screening for medical pathologies of the 11 body systems in patients with musculoskeletal complaints of the thorax, pelvis, spine and extremities.